-- The Towns of Newellton, Louisiana and St. Joseph, Louisiana paid a \$10.50 rate per MCF delivered. - 2.
-All commercial and residential customers paid a \$15.00 rate per MCF delivered. - 3.
-The Town of Waterproof, Louisiana, and the Locust Ridge Gas Company are charged \$.20 and \$.07 respectfully, for each MCF that they transport through the Joint Gas Line's pipeline.
+- 2. All commercial and residential customers are billed monthly at a charge of \$15.00 per MCF delivered. - 3.
+The Town of Waterproof, Louisiana and the Locust Ridge Gas Company are charged \$.20 and \$.07, respectively, for each MCF that they transport through the pipeline owned jointly by the Towns of Newellton and St. Joseph, Louisiana.